 It is important to note that while SORA is anchored to the MAS’ policy rate, the rate can still fluctuate based on market conditions and the supply and demand of funds in the interbank market.
 As such, market participants should monitor SORA regularly and be prepared for potential changes in the benchmark rate.

-Additionally, borrowers will be notified of any revisions made to your monthly instalments, if any.
+Additionally, borrowers will be notified of any revisions made to your monthly installments, if any.

 While the exact SORA rate forecast is uncertain, market participants can make informed decisions based on current market conditions and expect the rate to be influenced by changes in the interbank market and the MAS’s policy rate.